Why is this important?

 Make sure you've given all the information you have to your representative.
 Don’t hold anything back.
 If you remember something later that you haven’t mentioned before, make sure you tell your representative about this as soon as you can.

 If you don't have a representative, you might be able to get advice on your case preparation.
-An experienced adviser, for example at a Citizens Advice Bureau, may be able to help you with some of the preparation.
-To search for details of your nearest CAB, including those which give advice by email, click on nearest CAB.
+An experienced adviser, for example at a Citizens Advice Bureau, may be able to help you with some of the preparation - where to get advice.

 To find out more about making a claim to an employment tribunal, see Understanding employment tribunals.